astropy/astropy/docs/stats/lombscargle.rst

 >>> len(frequency)
 1767

-Note that the width of the peak scales inversely with the baseline of the observations (i.e. the difference between the maximum and minimum time), and the required number of grid points will scale linearly with the size of the baseline.
+Keep in mind that the width of the peak scales inversely with the baseline of the observations (i.e. the difference between the maximum and minimum time), and the required number of grid points will scale linearly with the size of the baseline.

 The Lomb-Scargle Model
 ----------------------